xiezy964/tes-phy-guide/README.md

 ## Reproducibility record

 On Apple Silicon (`linux/arm64`), the Conda setup, all four `tesseract build` commands, and the complete 50-step workflow were verified from a clean environment.
 The final effective conductivity was `30.04953` for a target of `30.0`.
-Generated results are intentionally excluded from the source repository and are recreated by the command above.